Scholarships

 Call Diana Reid at 860-512-2909

-Staff at the Writing Center within the Academic Support Center may be available to assist students with completing their personal statement or scholarship essay at no cost.
+Staff at the Academic Support Center can assist students with completing their scholarship application no cost.
 Call 860-512-2610 for hours and to learn more.

 Uploading Your Supporting Documents